 Welcome to Old Ireland.

 My initial idea for this site was to cover only classic vehicles, but since classicireland.ie was already taken and the best alternative I could find was this one, my thoughts for the site began to broaden.
 A lot of the inspiration for this comes from the few magazines for which I have written articles.
 Let’s get these mentioned early, because you should not be surprised to see a little of their influence here.
 Real Classic is subscription only in print, but also has an excellent site at https://www.real-classic.co.uk/, where Frank, Rowena and a host of writers entertain and inspire.
-Then there is Minnesota Motorcycle Monthly, formerly in print monthly, but now only on line at http://mnmotorcycle.com/.
+Then there is Minnesota Motorcycle Monthly, formerly in print monthly, but now only on line at http://mnmotorcycle.com/ (unfortunately now obsolete.
+You will need to use the Wayback machine to find it).
 MMM’s archives could keep you reading happily for months, and the like it or not truths told by Thomas Day (Geezer with a grudge: see his own site at http://geezerwithagrudge.blogspot.com/), should make everyone on two wheels pause for thought.
 If you have time on the MMM site, have a look for BJ Max’s Redneck files; great writing, great stories.

 As you can see, my interest in classic vehicles centres around two wheels.
 This does not prevent me from appreciating others though, like the picture below of a very cool 1952 Daimler convertible that parked in my local Sainsburys just as I did.
 Or the pictures of the svelte looking Porsche tractor taken at Ardglass in 2017.
 Talking to the both owners passed a pleasant few minutes, and as with the vast majority of the classic vehicle community, both were very friendly and had a few tales to tell.